jainsumit12/crwal4aichat/README.md

 We provide a comprehensive Docker setup that includes everything you need to run the entire application stack:

 - Supa Chat API
-- Supabase (Database, Auth, Storage, etc.)
+- Supabase (Database, Kong, Realtime, etc.)
 - Crawl4AI for web crawling

 This setup is perfect for development, testing, or even production deployments.